OpenLiberty/ci.gradle/README.md

 ```

-Of the plugin configuration, only the `wlpDir` property is required.
+Of the plugin configuration, only the `installDir` property is required.
 The default configuration is to use a server named `defaultServer` under the `build\wlp` directory of the Gradle project.